Privacy & Cookies

 Such countries do not have the same data protection laws as the United Kingdom and EEA.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of each of these countries.
 Transfers to each of these countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission, a copy of which can be obtained from the Information Commissioner’s Office.

-If you would like further information please contact us or our Data Protection Officer, (see ‘How to contact us’ below).
+If you would like further information please contact us – (see ‘How to contact us’ below).
 We will not otherwise transfer your personal data outside of the [United Kingdom OR EEA] or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.

 - fair processing of information and transparency over how we use your use personal information